wandering-nora/SV01Chronicles/README.md

 Now it's time to tune it for speed and quality.

 ## Input shaping
+We're going to measure the mechanical resonance frequencies with an ADXL345 accelerometer connected to the rpi.
-To use an ADXL345 with a raspberry pi: install needed packages with
+Install needed packages with
 ```
 sudo apt update
 sudo apt install python3-numpy python3-matplotlib libatlas-base-dev libopenblas-dev
 ```
-install numpy with
+Install numpy with
 ```
 ~/klippy-env/bin/pip install -v "numpy<1.26"
 ```
-now setup the pi to be act as a secondary mcu
+Setup the pi to be act as a secondary mcu
 ```
 cd ~/klipper/
 sudo cp ./scripts/klipper-mcu.service /etc/systemd/system/
 sudo systemctl enable klipper-mcu.service
 ```
-then

 ```
 make menuconfig
 ```
-select "linux process" as the arch then Q and Y, then flash with
+Select "linux process" as the arch then Q and Y, then flash with
 ```
 sudo service klipper stop
 make flash
 sudo service klipper start
 ```
-enable SPI with
+Enable SPI with
 ```
 sudo raspi-config
 ```